Skip to content

 Badung Market, Denpasar

 This sprawling market located in Denpasar offers a sensory overload of colors, sounds, and enticing aromas.
 As you wander through its narrow aisles, you’ll discover an array of local delicacies.
-From fresh …
+From fresh fruits …

 Read more